Image-X-Institute/TopasOpt/docsrc/ApertureOptimisation.md

 - **logs:** Contains log files from the optimisers and results from the optimisation.
   - **TopasLogs:** contains the output from each topas simulation that was run.
 If your topas sims ever crash, this is a good starting point to figure out why
   - **SingleParameterPlots:** This contains the estimate of how the objective function will change as a function of each parameter, assuming all other parameters are held at the (current) optimal value,
 - **Results:** Contains the topas simulation outputs.
 By default it will contain the result of every simulation you ran.
-In some cases this will be a lot of unnecessary data, and you can set ResultsToKeep = 'last' **CODE THIS**
+In some cases this will be a lot of unnecessary data, and you can set ```KeepAllResults=False```
 - **TopasScripts:** Contains the scripts used to run each iteration.

-To start with, have a look at ConvergencePlot.png, This will show you the actual and predicted value of the objective function at each iteration.
+To start with, have a look at logs/ConvergencePlot.png, This will show you the actual and predicted value of the objective function at each iteration.
 Ideally, you should see that the predictions get better (better correlation) with more iterations.
 The best point found is marked with a red cross.

 ![](_resources/ApertureOpt/ConvergencePlot.png)
-Next, open CorrelationPlot.png.
+Next, open logs/CorrelationPlot.png.
 This shows a scatter plot of the predicted versus actual objective function across all iterations.
 If the gaussian process model is working well, you should see reasonable correlation, and both correlation metrics should be < 0.5.

-> **Note:** the model doesn't have to be particularly accurate to be useful; it just has to correlate reasonably well with the true objective function
+> **Note:** the gaussian process model doesn't have to be particularly accurate to be useful; it just has to correlate reasonably well with the true objective function

 ![](_resources/ApertureOpt/CorrelationPlot.png)
-If the correlation isn't great, you could have a look at RetrospectiveModelFit.png.
+If the correlation isn't great, you could have a look at logs/RetrospectiveModelFit.png.
 This plots what the model predicts **after** it has seen each point.
 If this also isn't working, you have a serious problem with the model, since predicting something that has already happened isn't very difficult!!
 In this case, if your model didn't show great correlation, it's most likey simply due to the low number of iterations we have run.

 Take a look at the plots in logs/SingleParameterPlots.
 These plots show the gaussian process predicted objective function value as a function of each parameter, while the other parameters are held at their optimal value.